 - There is a persistent desire or unsuccessful efforts to cut down or control oxycodone use.

-- A great deal of time is spent obtaining oxycodone, use oxycodone, or recovering from its effects.
+- A great deal of time is spent obtaining oxycodone, using oxycodone or recovering from its effects.

 - Craving, or a strong desire to use oxycodone

-- Recurrent oxycodone use resulting in failure to fulfill major role obligations at work, school, or home
+- Recurrent oxycodone use that results in failing to fulfill major role obligations at work, school or home

 - Continued oxycodone use despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of opioids